 The plan outlines the potential for a Low Emission Zone within the borough, although the Council has not stipulated how this will operate.

-York City Council plans to implement a Clean Air Zone for buses, targeting an area within York’s inner ring road and city centre.
+York City Council implemented a Clean Air Zone for buses, targeting an area within York’s inner ring road and city centre.

 It will limit the frequency that buses can enter the zone, based on the emissions performance of the bus.

-Local authorities required by government to produce a local action plan this year
+Local authorities required by government to produce a local action plan: